Requirements

 • a thematic focus (four courses)

 The language and introductory courses provide the foundation for the major.
 The thematic focus relates to the social scientific study of some aspect of relations among states and peoples.
-Potential majors can choose from themes such as Development Studies, Conflict and Conflict Resolution, Global Governance and International Law, and International Political Economy.
+Potential majors can choose from themes such as Conflict & Conflict Resolution, Global Governance & International Law, and International Political Economy & Development Studies.
 Students with a major in International Studies may seek to develop their own thematic focus, but the onus is on the student to demonstrate that the theme is appropriate and that there are sufficient courses to support the theme.
 The thematic focus should provide the student with a significant degree of breadth and depth in the theoretical study of their theme.

 In addition to the thematic focus, students with a major in International Studies are expected to develop a degree of regional expertise.
 They should have sufficient knowledge of the states in a particular region of the world so that they can effectively apply their thematic coursework to that region.
 The study of a language from their proposed region is central to the major.
 Students completing the major must pursue a minimum of foreign language study at the 300 level of their language.
 Students are also strongly advised to study abroad in their language, and (with the exception of varsity athletes) most have studied abroad for at least one semester.
 Experiencing the part of the world that is the focus of the major and achieving competency in the language is considered an important aspect of the major.